 Milestone 1: Discussing the relationship between OTAs and Hostel Operators

 During a meeting at WYSTC Sydney a group of leading hostel operators discussed their relationships with Online Travel Agents (OTAs).
-Three main conclusion were drawn from the meeting:
+Three main conclusions were drawn from the meeting:

 - It has been acknowledged that OTAs and youth travel accommodation operators are mutually dependent.
 OTAs benefit by broadening the variety of product they offer, while youth travel accommodation providers have gained distribution to customers in markets where they are less well known.